mehhdiii/rt2-assignment-2/README.md

 ## run the notebook as follows:

 Make sure the terminal has the workspace sourced.
-Then launch jupyter notebook using the following command:
+Then launch jupyter using the following command:

 `jupyter notebook --allow-root --ip 0.0.0.0`

+Now you can open the notebook from jupyter.